 By Scott Ross

-On scoring music for the movies, Andre Previn once noted, “When I composed, I heard my music played by the orchestra within days of completion of the score.
+Of scoring music for the movies, Andre Previn once noted, “When I composed, I heard my music played by the orchestra within days of completion of the score.
 No master at a conservatory, no matter how revered, can teach as much by verbal criticism as can a cold and analytical hearing of one’s own music being played.
 I would mentally tick the results as they came at me: that was pretty good, you can use that device again, that was awful, too thick, that mixture makes the woodwinds disappear, that’s a good balance, and so on.”
 When one reads that statement, and remembers that Previn began arranging for MGM at 16 (and composing at 17) some indication of his proficiency, beyond the tender year of his initiation and the innate talent he must have shown the brass at the Musical Department, emerges.
 For a quick study, as young Andre quite obviously was, those instant analyses were clearly more than merely formative.
-One need only look glancingly at the great innovators of the scoring game — Waxman, Herrmann, Raksin, North — to comprehend how invaluable that immediate resource must be to increased facility and, when applied to genius, artistic advance.
+One need only look glancingly at the great innovators of the scoring game — Waxman, Herrmann, Rózsa, Raksin, North — to comprehend how invaluable that immediate resource must be to increased facility and, when applied with genius, to artistic advance.

-It is true that Previn’s Broadway and movie musical scores are often less interesting than those of his contemporaries, but that may stem to a degree in his working so often either with lyricists who were not operating at their highest (as with Comden and Green on It’s Always Fair Weather) or those who were floundering artistically and whose projects with Previn were not, shall we say with kindness, their finest (Alan Jay Lerner on just about everything after Camelot.)
+It is true that Previn’s Broadway and movie musical scores are often less interesting than those of his contemporaries, but that may stem to a degree in his working so often either with lyricists who were not operating at their highest (as with Comden and Green on It’s Always Fair Weather) or those who were floundering artistically and whose projects with Previn were not, shall we say with kindness, their finest (Alan Jay Lerner on just about everything after the Broadway Camelot.)
 Yet even within these projects are musical gems that glitter, however feeble their light.
 I’m thinking especially of items like “Gold Fever” and “A Million Miles Away Behind the Door” in the bloated but entertaining 1969 movie of Paint Your Wagon, the former performed with splendidly laconic musicality by Clint Eastwood, the latter containing what may be my very favorite lyric (“There’s so much space between / The waiting heart, and whispered word…”) There were occasional glories (the Previn/Johnny Mercer score for the London Good Companions, if not the show itself, and Previn’s superb collaboration with Tom Stoppard, Every Good Boy Deserves Favour) and, here and there, the odd success d’estime (the needless and polarizing opera of A Streetcar Named Desire.)
 It is, then, not for his theatre work that Sir Andre will be best recalled.

 Similarly, some of his creative decisions have been decidedly perverse.
-His collaboration with his then-wife Dory (nee Langdon) on the songs for Inside Daisy Clover would make sense only had the filmmakers retained the contemporary backdrop of Gavin Lambert’s magnificent original novel.
-Since they set it instead in the 1930s the Previn songs such as the anthemic “You’re Gonna Hear From Me,” otherwise very fine in themselves, sound no more like they were written during the Warren-Dubin Depression era than Jay-Z’s raps for The Great Gatsby actually reflect the 1920s.
+His collaboration with his then-wife Dory (née Langdon) on the songs for Inside Daisy Clover would make sense only had the filmmakers retained the contemporary backdrop of Gavin Lambert’s magnificent original novel.
+Since they set it instead in the 1930s, the Previn songs, such as the anthemic “You’re Gonna Hear from Me,” otherwise very fine in themselves, sound no more like they were written during the Warren-Dubin Depression era than Jay-Z’s raps for The Great Gatsby actually reflect the 1920s.

 Andre Previn turned 85 yesterday.
 Thank you, Maestro, for the pleasure you’ve given me nearly all my life.
 On balance, your own balance has been very good indeed.